fsavje/scclust/README.md

 ## How to contribute to scclust

-Thank you for considering contributing to scclust.
-This is a free, open source library and it gets better if we all help out.
-There are many ways to do that: report bugs, suggest useful new features and submitting code that implements enhancements and bug fixes.
+Thank you for considering contributing to scclust!

+There are many ways to help out: report bugs, suggest useful new features and submitting code that implements enhancements and bug fixes.
 If possible, use Github's internal tools for to do so: [Issues](https://github.com/fsavje/scclust/issues) for bug reports and suggestions, and [Pull requests](https://github.com/fsavje/scclust/pulls) for code.
 If you're new to Github, read this [guide](https://guides.github.com/activities/contributing-to-open-source/) to learn more.

-If you're filing a bug, please include the information needed to reproduce the bug.
-Besides the code you're trying to running, information about your platform and compilation options is often useful.
+If you're filing a bug, please include all information needed to reproduce the bug.
+Besides the code you're trying to run, your platform, toolchain and compilation options is often useful information.

 ## License